CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization: Preliminaries

 Conversely, \textbf{heatmap-based solvers} aim to generate a complete feasible solution $\boldsymbol{x} \in \mathcal{F}_{g}$ in a single forward pass.
 Since strictly enforcing hard constraints directly within the network output is challenging, this paradigm employs a two-stage decomposition.
 First, a \textbf{heatmap generator} $\tilde{\pi}_\theta: \mathcal{G} \rightarrow [0,1]^{N_{g}}$ maps an instance $g$ to a probabilistic heatmap $\tilde{\boldsymbol{x}} = \tilde{\pi}_\theta(g)$.
 Subsequently, a \textbf{post-processing decoder} $f_{g}: [0,1]^{N_{g}} \rightarrow \mathcal{F}_{g}$ projects $\tilde{\boldsymbol{x}}$ into a discrete solution $\boldsymbol{x} \in \cF_{g}$, typically using a lightweight non-differentiable heuristic.
 The resulting policy $\pi_{\theta}(\boldsymbol{x} | g)$ is defined by marginalizing over the heatmap $\tilde{\boldsymbol{x}}$:

 The training procedure optimizes $\tilde{\pi}_\theta$ while keeping the decoder $f_{g}$ fixed, using either SL or RL objectives.

 The \textbf{SL objective} leverages a dataset of optimal solutions $\bx_g^\star$ as labels.
 Fundamentally, this approach aims to induce the model to generate solutions structurally close to $\bx_g^\star$.
 However, the non-differentiable nature of $f_g$ precludes direct likelihood optimization.
-Instead, models minimize a surrogate objective, training the generator $\tilde{\pi}_\theta$ to approximate the labels (i.e., $\tilde{\boldsymbol{x}} \approx \bx_g^\star$) via an instance-level loss $\mathcal{L}_{SL}$ (e.g., cross-entropy):
+Instead, models minimize a surrogate objective, training the generator $\tilde{\pi}_\theta$ to approximate the labels (i.e., $\tilde{\boldsymbol{x}} \approx \bx_g^\star$) via an instance-level loss $\mathcal{L}_{SL}$ (e.g., binary cross-entropy over each heatmap entry):

 For the \textbf{RL objective}, models operate without labels, directly minimizing the cost of the decoded solution.
 The generator $\tilde{\pi}_{\theta}$ is trained to minimize the expectation of the cost $c_g(f_g(\tilde{\bx}))$ subsequent to decoding via $f_g$: